github/docs/content/actions/guides/building-and-testing-ruby.md

 {% data variables.product.prodname_dotcom %} provides a Ruby workflow template that will work for most Ruby projects.
 For more information, see the [Ruby workflow template](https://github.com/actions/starter-workflows/blob/master/ci/ruby.yml).

 To get started quickly, add the template to the `.github/workflows` directory of your repository.
-(If your default branch is not named `main`, change `main` to your default branch's name.)
+The workflow shown below assumes that the default branch for your repository is `main`.

 {% raw %}
 ```yaml